 A polished five-task CTF from cloud-security company Wiz, themed around a fictional airline chatbot.
 It is free, real-LLM-backed, and notably even exposes a partial "Chat Under The Hood" view — a rare bit of transparency among the games.
 But it is short, single-scenario, and a 2024 marketing campaign rather than an evolving platform.

 Verdict: A great one-sitting CTF that even shows some of its internals.
-Choose PromptTrace for far more depth (10 labs + 17 levels vs 5 tasks), an actively maintained platform, offense + defense, and Arabic support.
+Choose PromptTrace for far more depth (10 labs + 17 levels vs 5 tasks), an actively maintained platform, attack challenges + mitigation analysis, and Arabic support.

 Immersive Labs Prompt Injection Challenge